eslint/rfcs/designs/2024-multithread-linting/README.md

 * `ruleFilter` (can be a function)
 * `fix` (can be a function)

-If one of the above options is assigned an unserializable value, that value will not be accessible outside the main thread.
+If one of the above options is assigned an unserializable value, that value will not be accessible outside the controlling thread.
 Still it is not always possible to find serializable replacements.

 Overcoming this limitation is the most challenging part of the multithread linting implementation.